4. Computer Setup

 Step 4: If you want to add a second keyboard layout select Add layout.
 Otherwise, select Skip to continue.

 Note: If you are unable to connect to the MSFTGUEST network, we recommend connecting via wired ethernet cable or personal Wi-Fi network with internet access to complete setup.
-Once setup is complete and policies are applied, you can connect to the MSFTCONNECT wireless network.
+Once setup is complete and policies are applied, you can connect to the MSFTCONNECT wireless network (https://aka.ms/MSFTCONNECTwireless).

-Step 6: Windows will next check for updates.
+Step 6: When connected to the internet, your device will check for updates.
 Your device may restart during this time.

-Step 7: After any updates are complete, you should see the page Let’s set things up for your work or school.
+Step 7: Next you may see the Let’s set things up for your work or school.
 If you are prompted on how to set up your device, select Set up for work or school and select Next.

 Step 8: Enter your Microsoft corporate email address (alias@microsoft.com) and select Next.

-Step 9: If you are a new employee, enter your password or temporary access pass (TAP) and then select Sign in.
-If you are an existing employee setting up a new device, you can skip to step 11.
+Step 9: If you are a new employee, enter your temporary access pass (TAP) and then select Sign in.
+If you are an existing employee setting up a new device, skip to step 10.

 Step 13: Next you will see a prompt to configure Windows Hello, which is a required security component.
 Select Yes, set up to configure now.
 If your device does not have either a Windows Hello supported camera or a fingerprint scanner, select Skip for now.
 Skip to step 14 of this document.